MatufA/drone-autonomous-escape/README.md

 ## A place to improve
 As you can see, our method is not the best.
 But for our case it's more than enough.
 We used a specific location at our university while we know enviroment outline.
-Detecting the trees by processing the image colors is probably not good enough for moving objects, or for detecting objects at high speed.
+Detecting objects by processing the image colors is probably not good enough for moving objects, or for detecting objects at high speed.

 ## Future research